axone-protocol/axoned/docs/command/okp4d_tx_interchain-accounts_controller_send-tx.md

 Submits pre-built packet data containing messages to be executed on the host chain and attempts to send the packet.
 Packet data is provided as json, file or string.
-An appropriate relative timeoutTimestamp must be provided with flag {relative-packet-timeout}
+An appropriate relative timeoutTimestamp must be provided with flag \{relative-packet-timeout\}

 ```
 okp4d tx interchain-accounts controller send-tx [connection-id] [path/to/packet_msg.json] [flags]